AllanSmithll/AllanSmithll/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions.
 - 🎓 &nbsp; Studying Internet Systems at <a href="https://www.ifpb.edu.br/">IFPB</a>.
 - 💼 &nbsp; Looking for new opportunities in Software Development.
-- 🌱 &nbsp; Learning more about **Go, SASS, C#, React, Angular, AWS, PHP, Django, Spring Boot and AI**.
+- 🌱 &nbsp; Learning more about **Go, Kotlin, SASS, C#, React, AWS, PHP, Django, Spring Boot and AI**.

 <h3> :rocket: &nbsp;My Skills</h3>